Frank Hanighen

 Frank Cleary Hanighen (1899 – January 10, 1964) was an American journalist.

 Biography

 Frank Hanighen graduated from Harvard College.
 He worked as a foreign correspondent in Europe for The New York Post and The Philadelphia Record.
 He then worked as a Washington, D.C. correspondent for Common Sense.
-He later worked as an editorial assistant for Dodd, Mead and Company.
-He also wrote a column for The Freeman.
+He later became an editorial assistant for Dodd, Mead and Company and a columnist for The Freeman.

 In 1944, he was a founding editor of Human Events, together with Felix Morley and William Henry Chamberlin.

-He was involved in America First Committee, favoring isolationism during World War II.
+He was involved in the America First Committee, favoring isolationism during World War II.